ornabmomin/cuckoo_for_cocoa_cups/_posts/begin.md

   url: '/assets/blog/begin/cups.jpg'
 ---

 My name is Natasha Greenblatt.
 I am an artist, writer and theatre maker.
 Recently I have been self-medicating with hot chocolate as I attempt to surive motherhood.
-Follow my descent into maddness.
+Follow my descent into madness.

 ## Cherry Bomb